 First off, the characters work a lot better than you'd expect in a horror movie.
 The better portion of the first act let's the viewer get to know Laurie Strode (Curtis) and her friends, and while the other two may be a lot flatter than Laurie, they're still believable teenaged girls.
 In other horror movies such as the Friday the 13th series and later Nightmare on Elm Street sequels, we're given a dozen characters for the sole purpose of unique kills and a high body count and are less likely to be interesting characters you can invest in.
 Halloween gives the time to let you identify the characters and grow attached to them.

-A portion of the characters in the original Friday the 13th,
+A portion of the characters in the original Friday the 13th, all of which are set up to be butchered. |

 Second, Michael Myers as a villain (at least in the first film) is actually terrifying.
 Knowing that poor Laurie is essentially battling evil incarnate is a scary thought.
 At the start of the film when 6 year old Michael murders his older sister for no apparent is an intense high point of the film.
 Dr. Loomis (Donald Pleasence), Michael's psychiatrist, a man of logic, is even convinced that there is nothing else motivating Michael than pure evil.
 That's all you need to know to make him a truly scary force of supernatural proportions!
 The sequels try to destroy that, but, that's for another time...

-One of the most memorable parts of the film and there
+One of the most memorable parts of the film and there is NO gore. |

 For these reasons (for me at least), Halloween is more than a dumb slasher movie.
 It's a very intelligent, dark, and genuinely scary horror movie that may have some faults, but indeed shines out as a classic.
 Watch the movie and judge for yourself, but no matter what you think, you'll find you're having a great Halloween night.